-The Festival Children’s Choir features children from various Lutheran churches in the Dallas-Fort-Worth metroplex.
+The Festival Children’s Choir is comprised from various Lutheran churches in the Dallas-Fort Worth metroplex.
 Invitations are traditionally sent to all ELCA and LCMS churches and schools in the metroplex and surrounding areas.
 The Festival Adult Choir represents an SABT ensemble comprised of singers drawn from the many Lutheran congregations in the four-county North Texas region.

 For each Lutheran Hymn Festival, four goals are sought: